 What is Habitational Insurance?

 Habitational insurance is a combination of coverages that protects landlords from losses due to property damage and liability.
-In addition to traditional landlords, homeowners’ associations, condo associations, bed and breakfast hotels, boarding houses, and student dormitories may also need this protection.
+In addition to traditional landlords, it also provides coverage for homeowners’ associations, condo associations, and bed and breakfast hotels.

 What is the Difference Between Habitational and Landlord Insurance?